-asks the elderly about type of public pension benefit, we can identify the sector to which each household head belongs.
+As discussed in the previous sections, the benefits laws and retirement patterns differ for EPI/ MAI and NPI beneficiaries.
+An EPI/MAI beneficiary used to be an employed worker, whereas an NPI beneficiary used to be a selfemployed worker in most cases.
+Because the SIR asks the elderly about type of public pension benefits, we can identify the sector to which each household head belongs.
 However, two things should be noted here.
 First, the SIR only distinguishes the beneficiaries of NPI and those of the pension programs for employees, therefore, it cannot distinguish EPI (for retired employees in the private sector) and MAI beneficiaries (for retired employees in the public sector).
 We treat all beneficiaries of the public pension programs for employees as EPI beneficiaries, because EPI and MAI benefits have many things in common.
 Second, some elderly receive both EPI and NPI benefits in the SIR dataset, and we categorize them into EPI beneficiaries for simplicity.
-As a result, in our empirical analysis EPI beneficiaries are those who receive any EPI benefits only, meaning that they have no experience working as private or public sector employees8.
+As a result, in our empirical analysis EPI beneficiaries are those who receive any EPI benefits, whether or not they receive NPI benefits.
+NPI beneficiaries are those who receive NPI benefits only, meaning that they have no experience working as private or public sector employees.